 In 2007, St. Mark’s opened a professional Pre-School licensed for 24 students per day.
 The curriculum was designed by Director and teacher Mrs. Yvonne Lowe to offer classes for three and four year olds as well as a Pre-K program.
 The Pre-School is housed in Stacy Hall.

 Fr.
-Chuck, as he was affectionately known, came to be identified as “the Pastor of the Valley,” often seen cycling throughout the area and appearing in homes and businesses with a needed word of encouragement or advice.
+Chuck, as he was affectionately known, came to be called “the Pastor of the Valley,” often seen cycling through the area and appearing in homes and businesses with a word of encouragement or advice.

 Fr.
 Stacy retired in January, 2008, initiating a nationwide search for a new Rector.
 In the transition, The Rev. Canon Mortimer Ward served as Interim Rector.